kamieniarzk/kube-security-scanner/adr/01-pv-based-log-storage.md

 ## Context

-There is a need for persisting log output of jobs scheduled by kube-config-scanner.
+There is a need for persisting log output of jobs scheduled by kube-security-scanner.
-The need is motivated by the fact that those logs are usually ephemeral (unless some cluster-wide logging solution is configured but that would make kube-config-scanner depend on it and introduce unnecessary coupling).
+The need is motivated by the fact that those logs are usually ephemeral (unless some cluster-wide logging solution is configured but that would make kube-security-scanner depend on it and introduce unnecessary coupling).

 ## Decision